MitulNeerubai/realtime-crypto-pipeline/README.md

 Implement partitioning by date/hour

-📌 Conclusion
+### Conclusion

-This project replicates a real-world data engineering workflow using industry-standard tools.
+This project replicates a **real-world data engineering workflow** using industry-standard tools.
-It demonstrates how streaming data can be ingested, transformed, stored efficiently, and queried at scale in a cloud-native environment.
+It demonstrates how **streaming data** can be ingested, transformed, stored efficiently, and queried at scale in a **cloud-native environment**.